microsoftgraph/msgraph-sdk-dotnet-contrib/samples/README.md

 Refer to the notes below for the scopes required for each sample.

+## Diagnostics sample

+The diagnostics sample demonstrates how to capture diagnostic information from MSAL, diagnostics from the Graph.Community libary and use the LoggingMiddleware handler.
+The diagnostic sample also leverages the CommunityGraphClientFactory to properly setup the middleware handlers.

 ## SiteGroups sample and Interactive Login with token cache